thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 #### Using the Interpreter

-Start a new interpreter session and type this.
+Start a new interpreter session and type `1 + 1` and hit enter.
+You will see the below output.

 ```python
 >>> 1 + 1
 2
 ```

-`1 + 1` is called an expression.
+Here, `1 + 1` is called an expression and `2` is the output.

 `+` will calculate the sum of two numbers (1 and 1) and return the result.